-This article applies to BTEC, OCR Cambridge Technicals, Pre-U, Core Maths, IB, professional and technical qualifications (for GCSE, A or AS levels see our article: Awarding academic grades in 2021 without examinations)
+This article applies to BTEC, OCR Cambridge Technicals, Pre-U, Core Maths, IB, professional and technical qualifications (for GCSE, A or AS levels see our article: Awarding academic grades in 2022)

 Professional or occupational qualifications

 Assessments must be taken, although this may be conducted in a different way to normal (such as remotely or using social distancing) so there may be delays.
 Awarding organisations will advise colleges or training providers of when grades can be awarded based on when assessments can take place.

 Teachers will take into account course work, tests, mock exams, homework, in class and online learning.
 Students will be told which parts of their work count towards their grade.

 What would this mean for my child?

 It means that assessments or not, they should stay focused!
 The work they are doing throughout the year could count towards their final grade, and even if there are not full assessments, they may need to take “mini assessments” as part of their overall grading.